 GEORGIA

-Home Inspectors are currently not regulated by the state of Georgia.
+Home inspectors are currently not regulated by the state of Georgia.

 Liability insurance and certification through a reputable home inspection training association is recommended.

 But even without regulation, there's still tons of work if you want to get your business started.
-We've made a full guide here specific to Georgia.
+We've made a full guide specific to Georgia.

 Top Markets in Georgia